Local Projections vs. VARs: Lessons From Thousands of DGPs: Details on estimation procedures

 \paragraph{Least-squares LP.} The least-squares LP estimator of the impulse response at horizon $h$ is based on the coefficient $\hat{\beta}_h$ in the $h$-step-ahead OLS regression

 that is, we regress on the variable $x_t$, with controls given by the vector $q_t$ as well as $p$ lags of all of the data $w_t$.
-The estimands of \cref{sec:dgp_estimand} can now be recovered as follows:
+The estimands of \cref{sec:dgp_estimand} can now be estimated as follows:

 \begin{enumerate}